 | Between £139 and less than £204

 | From £439

 People with disabilities may also be exempt from deductions.
 No non-dependant deduction would be applied to Housing Benefit if you or your partner are in receipt of:

 Under Universal Credit there is a flat rate non-dependant contribution for 2017/18 this is £72.16 a month and this is regardless of their income.

 There will be no deductions made for non-dependants who:

 The rules around non-dependant deductions will vary as local councils have to implement their own schemes with their own rules.
 You should refer to your own local council’s scheme for clarification on what deductions may apply.
 Some local councils offer a second adult rebate if you share your home with someone who is not your partner that may be worth investigating.

-If you are an RCN member you can get money and debt advice from the RCN Welfare Service for free, as part of your RCN membership.
+If you are an RCN member you can get money and debt advice from the RCN Welfare Service free as part of your RCN membership.
 Further details about this service are available here.

 If you are not a current RCN member you can get free debt advice from Step Change, a debt charity on 0800 138 1111.
 For further details see the Step Change website.